Main Menu

 Description: Bahamas

 The Bahamas is a destination country for men and women trafficked from Haiti and other Caribbean countries primarily for the purpose of forced labor, and women from Jamaica and other countries trafficked for the purpose of commercial sexual exploitation.
 In situations that, for some workers, may constitute forced labor, employers coerce migrant or temporary workers -- legal and illegal -- to work longer hours, at lower pay, and in conditions not permitted under local labor law by changing the terms of contracts, withholding travel documents, refusing transportation back home, threatening to withdraw the employer-specific and employer-held permits, or to turn the employee over to immigration.
-For the past three years, The Bahamas was included in the Report as a Special Case due to limited data. - U.S. State Dept Trafficking in Persons Report, June, 2009 Check out a later country report here or a full TIP Report here
+For the past three years, The Bahamas was included in the Report as a Special Case due to limited data. - U.S. State Dept Trafficking in Persons Report, June, 2009 Check out a later country report here or the full TIP Report here

 CAUTION: The following links have been culled from the web to illuminate the situation in the Bahamas.
 Some of these links may lead to websites that present allegations that are unsubstantiated or even false.
 No attempt has been made to validate their authenticity or to verify their content.